20 December 2019

 By Glen Hurley, Chief Operations Officer

-A central theme under the new aged care quality standards is centred on residents having choice and control over the provision of safe, quality care and services.
+A central theme under the new aged care quality standards is focussed on residents having choice and control over the provision of safe, quality care and services.

 Amongst many things this includes obtaining resident input and feedback on both their clinical care, and their lived experience.